Summer

 Cost: $195

-No be Verbs Workshop
+No Be Verbs Workshop

 No Be Verbs Workshop – This 2-hour workshop will help both the student and parent better understand the conceptof elevated writing by focusing on removing “to be” verbs, the verb “to have,” and “dead words” on the No-No list.
 Students and parents will practice elevating sentences during the workshop.